-To so many folks diagnosed with a chronic illness, dating never even comes into play.
-So many of us are not diagnosed with our disease until we have established lives, spouses, kids, careers, etc. There is a built in support network when you have these things, and so something like dating seems trivial to people in this situation.
-But to those of us (like myself) who were diagnosed younger, dating may be one of our top priorities, and one of the biggest fears we have relating to our disease.
+For many folks diagnosed with a chronic illness like MS, dating never even comes into play.
+Most of those people are not diagnosed with multiple sclerosis until they already have established lives, spouses, kids, careers, etc. There is a built-in support network when you have these things, and so something like dating seems trivial to people in this situation.
+But for those of us like myself who were diagnosed younger, dating may be one of our top priorities, and one of the biggest fears we have relating to our disease.

 How do you even go about meeting people to date?
 It’s hard enough being young and healthy and looking for a potential mate.
 But add in a chronic illness and you may as well go out and buy the ‘Crazy Cat Lady Starter Kit’ because you’re probably out of luck!
 Now, hold your horses for just a second here, and let me tell you my story.

 Scared my dreams of getting married and having a family were over

 When I was diagnosed, I was 19 and my biggest dream was to get married and have kids.
 I always knew that I would be a spectacular mom; I was made for it.
 My first fear when the doctor said “multiple sclerosis” was that my dreams of motherhood and family were over.
 How could anyone love someone who is chronically ill?
 Would it even be possible to be a parent, especially with a disease that had so many unknowns?

 I was scared to bring up my MS

 I dated some here and there, but it was never the right guy, and either way, I was always so nervous to bring up my diagnosis.
 There were never second dates because I feared having to talk about it, explain what MS was, and deal with the repercussions I was sure would follow.
 After some coworkers had success with online dating, I decided to give it a shot.
 What could it hurt?